nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS**

 1. User issues the add-contact command with the contact details (name, optional phone number, address, email, and tags).
-2. The system adds the contact and displays a success message: "Contact added successfully."
+2. The system adds the contact and displays a success message
 3. The system shows the new contact in the address book.

     Use case ends.